 Flat load growth resulting from improvements in energy efficiency and from the adoption of customer-sited distributed generation are stressing the traditional utility business model.
 As a result, utilities are looking for new ways to grow their revenue streams.
 This is where the expanding DER market, both in front of and behind the meter, comes into play.
-Utilities see DER ownership as a natural extension of their traditional business model and themselves as best suited to provide cost-effective solutions.
+Many utilities see DER ownership as a natural extension of their traditional business model and themselves as best suited to provide cost-effective solutions.
+Conversely, many non-utility DER providers view DER as belonging in the competitive market.

 There is no doubt that utilities have a big role to play in a DER future, but in terms of owning and rate-basing DER, there are several potential implications that must be taken into consideration.
-Utilities have many built in advantages over potential non-utility competitors, such as captive customers, existing relationships, a regulated way to recoup investments, unique knowledge of their service territories, and low cost of capital.
+Utilities have many built in advantages over potential non-utility competitors, such as existing customer relationships through monopoly service, a regulated way to recoup investments, unique knowledge of their service territories, and a low cost of capital.
 If allowed to own DER installations and services, a utility would be able to exercise its market power and achieve an unfair competitive advantage.
 This could in turn disrupt and stifle the development of a thriving competitive market.

 Competition provides a different set of advantages.
 Freestanding advanced energy companies bring to the table innovation, financial creativity, and opportunities for customer choice, all while saving customers money.
-If a regulated utility, with its inherent competitive advantage, steps in to provide a DER solution before the competitive market gets a chance to develop, it will have a chilling effect on private sector investment - and customers may never know what they are missing.
+Unregulated companies must also compete with each other to continually improve on costs, technology, and service quality in an effort to attract value-seeking customers.
+If a regulated utility, with its inherent competitive advantage, steps in to provide a DER solution before the competitive market gets a chance to develop, it may have a chilling effect on private sector investment - and customers may never know what they are missing.

-On March 1, APS, Corporation Commission Staff, industry representatives, and solar advocates filed a settlement agreement in APS’s general rate case which included, among other things (most notably a successor net metering tariff), an expansion of the utility-owned solar program AZ Sun by $10 million to $15 million per year for three years.
+On March 1, APS, Arizona Corporation Commission Staff, industry representatives, and solar advocates filed a settlement agreement in APS’s general rate case which included, among other things (most notably a successor net metering tariff), an expansion of the utility-owned solar program, AZ Sun, by $10 million to $15 million per year for three years.
 If approved by the Commission, the program would be limited to low- and moderate-income residential customers, nonprofits that serve low- and moderate-income residential customers, schools, and rural government customers.
-A final decision on the full rate case, including the AZ Sun expansion, is expected by April 24.
-If this settlement agreement is any indication, utility ownership of DER in Arizona, while still limited and circumscribed, may be allowed to grow over time, ultimately threatening the competitive third-party market.
+If this settlement agreement is any indication, utility ownership of DER in Arizona, while still limited and circumscribed, may be allowed to grow over time, and may tilt the competitive landscape in Arizona.

 Things have gone differently in New York.
-As part of the Reforming the Energy Vision proceeding, the Public Service Commission drew a stark line in the sand, prohibiting utility ownership of DER except under three circumstances: 1) when integrating energy storage on the utility’s distribution system for reliability purposes or integrating variable renewable resources; 2) when implementing programs that address underserved segments of the market (e.g. low- to moderate-income customers; and 3) when establishing demonstration projects to accelerate market understanding and develop innovative business models.
+As part of the Reforming the Energy Vision proceeding, the Public Service Commission (PSC) drew a clear line on DER ownership, prohibiting regulated utility ownership of DER except under three circumstances: 1) when integrating energy storage on the utility’s distribution system for reliability purposes or integrating variable renewable resources; 2) when implementing programs that address underserved segments of the market (e.g., low- to moderate-income customers; and 3) when establishing demonstration projects to accelerate market understanding and develop innovative business models.

 These restrictions are not too different from those constraining utility-ownership of solar in Arizona, but the intent of New York’s PSC is very different: to establish tight - and permanent - restrictions on utility ownership, so as to allow a competitive market for DER to grow and flourish.